carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 TableGen backends
 =================

-TableGen files have no real meaning without a back-end.
-The default operation of running ``llvm-tblgen`` is to print the information in a textual format, but that's only useful for debugging of the TableGen files themselves.
+TableGen files have no real meaning without a backend.
+The default operation when running ``xxx-tblgen`` is to print the information in a textual format, but that's only useful for debugging the TableGen files themselves.
 The power in TableGen is, however, to interpret the source files into an internal representation that can be generated into anything you want.